BELARUS: Seven fined for talking about Easter in street

 In 1992, Belarus acceded to the ICCPR Optional Protocol.
 This allows individuals to complain directly to the UN Human Rights Committee after domestic remedies have been exhausted.
 Since 2000 the Committee has considered more than 175 complaints from Belarus, many of them involving more than one complainant, and is still considering other complaints from Belarus.
 Some of these relate to violations of individuals' right to freedom of religion or belief.

-Three separate complaints from Jehovah's Witnesses are among those pending with the Human Rights Committee.
+Two other complaints from Jehovah's Witnesses are among those pending with the Human Rights Committee.
 Dmitry Mozol lodged a complaint in November 2021 after being fined four months' average wages for refusing on grounds of conscience to undergo nearly four weeks of reservist military training.
 Earlier, Andrei Kuzin lodged a complaint after a court fined him more than a month's average wage for leading a Jehovah's Witness meeting on his property.
-Kirill Dashkovsky complained of being fined after police raided a meeting for worship.

 In earlier decisions, the Human Rights Committee found that the rights of an executed prisoner's family had been violated when the regime refused to release the body for burial.
 In another case, the UN Committee found that the rights of two Hare Krishna devotees had been violated when the regime refused to register a nationwide Hare Krishna organisation as well as a local community in Minsk.